Need help finding a recipe?

 • Non-stick baking sheet.
 The prosciutto may stick on the pan a little, so be sure to use a non-stick pan or line your baking sheet with parchment paper.

 • Roasting cut side down.
-This will help the cut side get browned and caramelized.
+Roasting the Brussels sprouts cut side down gets more of their surface caramelized compared to the curved side.
 (Note that they may not caramelize as much if you use parchment paper).

 • Be careful not to burn the prosciutto.
-If your Brussels sprouts are taking longer than expected to cook, you might want to remove the prosciutto so it doesn’t burn.
+If your Brussels sprouts are taking longer than expected to roast, you can remove the prosciutto so it doesn’t burn.

 If you make this recipe, I’d love to hear what you think in the comments below!